afcarl/web/input/notes/2012/03/blog.md

 *writing*.
 At some point I'm supposed to submit up to 300,000 words as a thesis.
 It would be nice not to have to do this in a month.

 I saw a good documentary the other day about a Slovenian philosopher called Zizek.
-Some people think he is a big deal.
+Some people think he is a big deal, others just roll their eyes when you mention him.
 He says lots of things, mostly interesting.
 One of those things was his advice on writing.
 He said that he never 'writes'; rather, he makes lots of notes and then he edits them.